-We burn coal, damp wood and fuel oil, rather inefficiently, to heat our badly-insulated living spaces, which creates unhealthy smog for some urban areas in the winter.
+We burn coal, damp wood and fuel oil, rather inefficiently, to heat our poorly-insulated living spaces, whilst creating unhealthy smog for some areas in the winter.
 Older houses are damp and cold, often mouldy - hazardous for the elderly and asthmatics.
-85% of the heat from an open fire is lost up the chimney and they are major soot producers too.

 We waste renewable hydro-electricity by not wrapping hot water tanks nor insulating the ceilings of heated rooms.
-We waste power by using inefficient filament light-bulbs instead of compact fluorescents and by leaving equipment such as TVs and microwave cookers on stand-by overnight.
+We waste power by using inefficient filament light-bulbs instead of compact fluorescents or LEDs and by leaving equipment such as TVs and microwave cookers waiting on stand-by overnight.

-Read our background information on electricity and energy use at home.
+Read more in our background information on electricity and energy use at home.

-Short NZ sustainability documentary films (made for MfE) on energy at home http://www.youtube.com/watch?v=Tr3sYVV770w
+Short NZ sustainability documentary films (made for Ministry for the Environment) on energy at home http://www.youtube.com/watch?v=Tr3sYVV770w

 and on travel choices http://www.youtube.com/watch?v=1nY1sNtZqFQ